Learn about actual and potential costs

 Tell me about similar projects you have worked on in the past.
 What challenges did you face, and how did you overcome them?

 Where are your manufacturing facilities located?
 What about your warehouses?
 What product or service does each location provide?
+Are any of these facilities or warehouses negatively impacted by the coronavirus outbreak?

 How will product flow from supply points to multiple distribution centers?